luyadev/luya/docs/guide/ngrest-api.md

 }
 ```

-#### A few example as json and http get param
+#### A few example as JSON and HTTP GET param

-The following examples show filter requests for json body param or as get param.
-This helps to transform from json to http get param as its mostly harder to read and write.
+The following examples show filter requests for JSON body param or as get param.
+This helps to transform from JSON to HTTP GET param as its mostly harder to read and write.

 <table>
 <thead>